cmu-phil/tetrad-manual-rtd/docs/algorithms/pc.md

 - a practical choice in many real-world settings.

 The Tetrad implementation continues this lineage, with additional improvements (parallelization, stable FAS, PC-Max, skewness extensions, etc.) that preserve the spirit of the original algorithm while adapting it to modern data sizes.

-(Note: I feel I can speak glowingly, as I am not Spirtes or Glymour. -JDR)

 ---